Elrathor/JiraAlert/README.md

 ## Monitoring
-By default, the application offers an `/metrics` endpoint at port 2112. (http://localhost:2112/metrics) This endpoint can be used by a prometheus server keep taps on this application.
+By default, the application offers an `/metrics` endpoint at port 2112. (http://localhost:2112/metrics) This endpoint can be used by a prometheus server to keep taps on this application.